Pythoniasm/espminer-optim/README.md

 # ⚡️ ESPminer Optimizer

-Tweak your ESPminer for max hashrate, minimum watts, and thermally clean operation—automagically.
+Tweak your ESPminer for max hashrate, minimum watts, and thermally clean operation - automagically.
 Built for the modern sovereign miner, optimized for freedom.

 > “Don’t trust.
 Verify.
 Solo-mine.
-Then autotune.” — Satoshi, probably
+Then autotune.”  -  Satoshi, probably

 ---